ivancuric/css-selector-performance/Optimizing CSS.md

 One way to avoid this issue is to reduce the complexity of your selectors.
 Instead of writing `#nav > ul > li > a`, use a single selector, like `.nav-link`.
 That way you reduce the scope of style invalidation.

 Another way is to reduce the scope, eg the number of invalidated elements.
 Be specific with your CSS.

-Keep this in mind especially during animations, where you have only ~10ms to do all the
+Keep this in mind especially during animations, where the browser has only ~10ms to do all the work required.

+You can find

+## Summary

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTkyNDUzOTNdfQ==
+eyJoaXN0b3J5IjpbLTE2MjgzNDA4NjddfQ==
 -->